 You need to optimise your video with killer Video Search Engine Optimisation to stand a chance of being found in the YouTube jungle.

 This allows others who are searching for cover songs, or someone looking for that set Adele song a chance to find you and fall in love with your voice and quirky personality.
 However, if you are doing something personal maybe tweak the title and tags into a lesson for example “How To Take Singing Classes” vs “My Singing Classes” Have a look around for catchy YouTube titles.
-Ones that make you click on them, why did they grab your attention and why did you click on it?
+Ones that make you click on them, why did they grab your attention and why did you click on them?
 Try to think of the answers to these questions when writing your next video title.

 This is often overlooked and seen as a blank space to post all your social media links or spam with weird symbols or emojis.
 However, a good YouTube video description is very important.
 It’s a big part of how YouTube ranks your videos.
 In the first 5-10 lines you need to write a keyword-rich description that explains what the video is about.